 Five course dinner with beer pairings?
 Yes, please.
 These $30 tickets were totally worth the price!
 Here I share pictures and notes from our wonderful experience.

 Upfront, I will say that I know Sahm’s Place, I’ve been there several times and I love their food and their menu, but it hasn’t always been that way.
-I live and work near Sahm’s Place and have had coworkers tell me they’ve gone their for lunch or dinner, but I had never made it there myself until a few months ago.
-On the outside you really don’t see much – just a brown building with parking spaces.
+I live and work near Sahm’s Place and have had coworkers tell me they’ve gone there for lunch or dinner, but I had never made it there myself until a few months ago.
+On the outside, you really don’t see much – just a brown building with parking spaces.
 What really gives Sahm’s a good name is the quality of the food, their beer menu and their affordable prices, which can’t be seen without walking into their doors and sitting down with the menu.

 Tamre recommended that I try The Roost, Sahm’s breakfast joint in Fishers, for dinner before Allison and I went up to Indy Scream Park for a haunted, horrific Halloween evening.
 Knowing Tamre wouldn’t lead me astray, I went off of her recommendation and met Allison there for grub.
 That was the first time I found out that Sahm’s used meats from local meatery Smoking Goose – the rest of my experience can be read on Doing Indy here.
 After that, I became a Sahm’s fanatic.